nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 ### 🗣️ Summary of the Zero-Secret Strategy

-1. **Identity is Local:** Machines get their identity from the infrastructure they run on (K8s/Kernel), not from a config file.
+1. **Identity is Local:** Machines get their ID from the hardware/infrastructure (Windows SID or Cloud Instance ID), not from a file.
-2. **Short-Lived is Safe:** If a certificate or token is stolen, it becomes a "paperweight" in 5 minutes.
+2. **Short-Lived is Safe:** If a hacker manages to steal a token from memory, it becomes useless in 5 minutes.
-3. **Audience Binding:** Tokens are minted for a specific "Audience" (e.g., only Stripe).
-A Stripe token cannot be used to log into your Database.
+3. **Audience Binding:** Tokens only work for one target (e.g., Stripe).
+They are not "Master Keys."
-4. **Blast Radius:** By binding tokens to IP addresses or specific CIDR blocks, you ensure that stolen credentials cannot be used "off-site."
+4. **Blast Radius:** By binding tokens to the server's IP address, you ensure stolen credentials cannot be used from a different location.

 ---

 ### Phase 10: Audit Logging